andrewking1597/vector-matrix/README.md

 # Features
 - Row-echelon and reduced row-echelon form of coefficient matrices
 - Stores and displays values as fractions for maximum precision
-- Matrices are displayed neatly, with even rows and columns
+- Prints matrices neatly, displayed with even rows and columns

 # Installation
 ```